plone/volto/docs/source/upgrade-guide/index.md

 ```

 Volto 3.x is compatible with the new changes introduced in the vocabularies
 endpoint in plone.restapi 4.0.0.
-If you custom build a widget based in the
+If you custom-build a widget based in the
 Volto ones, you should update them as well.
 Volto updated its own widget set to
 support them: